watchix/Renault-Zoe_used-as-external-battery/README.md

 feeding a **hybrid inverter** in self‑consumption mode.

 > [!CAUTION]
+> /!\ DO NOT plug the T2 cable to charge the vehicule AND MC4 cable to your inverter !!!
+>
+> Do not draw more than 3kW from your inverter => your vehicule don't like it :)
+>
 > Working with high voltage is dangerous.
 Always follow local laws and regulations regarding high voltage work.
 If you are unsure about the rules in your country, consult a licensed electrician for more information.